a4ff7810/easyplate/README.md

 - Outputs to CSV

 ### Platform Support & Downloads
-Stand-alone executables compiled with [pyinstaller](https://github.com/pyinstaller/pyinstaller) are available for Windows and Debian-based operating systems.
+Stand-alone executables compiled with [pyinstaller](https://github.com/pyinstaller/pyinstaller) are available for Windows.

 **See the [releases](../../releases) page for downloads!**